Maryam-Shile/alx-system_engineering-devops/0x01-shell_permissions/README.md

-chmod 007 sets permission only to the other users chmod 753 that sets the mode of the file hello to this: -rwxr-x-wx 1 julien julien 23 Sep 20 14:25 hello chmod --reference=olleh hello changed the permission of hello to be identical to olleh chmod -R a+x . changed the permission of only sub directories
+chmod 007 sets permission only to the other users chmod 753 that sets the mode of the file hello to this: -rwxr-x-wx 1 julien julien 23 Sep 20 14:25 hello chmod --reference=olleh hello changed the permission of hello to be identical to olleh chmod -R a+X . changed the permission of only sub directories mkdir -m751 my_dir created a directory, my_dir, while setting its permission to 751